Intentional Excellence, Centered in Community

-TMSA grew academically as well as physically.
-In 2014, TMSA adopted the Renzulli Schoolwide Enrichment Model.
-Proposed and implemented by our teachers, the Renzulli model makes enrichment a part of everyday education, whether it is in bringing experts and artists to speak to students, planning special projects or going on field trips.
-Teachers also develop special elective classes based on their own interests and expertise.
-Students in grade bands (K-2; 3-5; 6-8) get to choose from a list of classes that have included “News Crew,” “Yoga and Mindfulness,” “Greek Mythology,” “Archery,” and many others.
-Also in 2014, TMSA received accreditation from the Southern Association of Colleges and Schools and was approved for a five-year extension of its charter by the Fulton County School Board.
-In 2015, the Georgia Department of Education approved TMSAs charter application for a new five-year term.
+TMSA grew academically, as well as physically.
+In 2014, TMSA adopted the Renzulli Schoolwide Enrichment Model (SEM) Proposed and implemented by TMSA teachers, the SEM makes enrichment a part of everyday education, whether it is in bringing experts and artists to speak to students, planning special projects or going on field trips.
+Teachers also developed special elective classes based on their own interests and expertise.
+Students in grade bands K-2, 3-5, and 6-8 selected from a list of classes that have included the News Crew, Yoga and Mindfulness, Greek Mythology, Archery, and many more.
+Also in 2014, TMSA received accreditation from the Southern Association of Colleges and Schools and was approved for a five-year extension of its charter by the Fulton County Board of Education.
+In 2015, the Georgia Department of Education approved TMSAs charter application for a second five-year term.

 In August 2015, TMSA relocated from the two small educational buildings on E. Main Street to the former Lakeshore High School and Harriet Tubman Elementary School campuses.
 Nestled in a historic College Park neighborhood amongst tall oak and magnolia trees, the 38-acre campus encompasses a 110,000 square-foot educational building with an innovation center, media center, art and band room, music rooms, STEAM labs, design & 3D print shop, CTAE labs, science labs, electric car racing workshop, gymnasium, baseball diamond, football stadium, track & field.

 Today, TMSA is a thriving and dynamic STEM/STEAM-focused charter school that serves over 850 scholars.
 In April 2020, the Georgia Department of Education approved TMSA's charter application for a third, consecutive five-year term (effective term July 1, 2020 - June 30, 2025).